The Online Glaze Calculator (short 'OGC') is free but requires login.

-There is also an oxide highlighted in red in the material list, which I call 'Boundary Oxide'.
+There is also an oxide highlighted in red in the material list.

-The Boundary Oxide completely fills the corresponding batch oxide,
+The red oxide completely fills up the corresponding batch oxide,

-All substances that also contain the red oxide are then no longer available.
+All substances that also contain the red oxide are no longer available.

-Example: A value of 50 means that a substance only fills the limit oxide by 50%.
+Example: A value of 50 means that a substance only fills the red oxide by 50%.

-Other substances that also contain the 'Boundary Oxide' are then still available.
+Other substances that also contain the red oxide are then still available.